 Swedes Inn, now TAVRO13 - photograph taken September 2005 by Janice

 thanks to Herbert Rambo, who informed me that the Old Swedes Inn [later

-TAVRO13, and in 2020 The Red Hen] history goes back further than I originally thought.
-He states
+TAVRO13, and in 2020 The Red Hen] history goes back further than I originally

 According to its web site the original Swedes Inn, a traditional colonial